graph-massivizer/graph-massivizer-toolkit/README.md

 ![Architecture](https://github.com/graph-massivizer/.github/blob/public-update/figs/overview.png)

+## Workload Manager
+The Workload Manager is a centralized component running on the master node, acting as the global orchestrator of graph workflows submitted by users.
+Upon receiving a workflow (as a DAG), it validates its structure and decomposes it into BGOs, such as filtering, traversal, or PageRank.
+Its internal modules are:

+- Parser and validator: ensures syntactic and semantic correctness of the user-defined graph workflow.
+- Parallelizer: applies task-level parallelism to BGOs, tagging them for concurrent execution where possible.
+- Hardware-aware optimizer: annotates each BGO with estimated runtime and resource metrics across multiple hardware profiles.
+- Energy-aware greenifier: selects execution configurations that minimize energy usage while maintaining performance thresholds.
+- Scheduler: assigns optimized tasks to Task Managers using placement strategies aware of co-location constraints, hardware affinity, and data locality.
+- Deployer: publishes deployment descriptors to ZooKeeper, enabling a decoupled and event-driven execution model.
+- Execution controller: oversees real-time status updates from Task Managers and adapts the schedule in case of failure or resource fluctuation.

+Together, these modules turn abstract workflows into scheduled, optimized execution plans.
+ZooKeeper acts as the coordination bus where deployment instructions and task states are communicated asynchronously.

+## Task Manager
+Managers are lightweight agents deployed across the computing continuum (cloud servers, HPC nodes, edge devices).
+Each Task Manager executes the BGOs assigned by the Workload Manager.
+Their internal components are:
+- Deployment watcher: monitors ZooKeeper for execution descriptors and triggers task instantiation upon availability.
+- I/O interface: interacts with HDFS for reading inputs and persisting results using PyArrow's native bindings.
+- Execution engine: manages one or more BGOs in parallel based on available local resources.
+- Status reporter: transfers task progress, logs, and performance metrics to the Workload Manager.

+Each instance of Task Manager registers itself with ZooKeeper and encodes its machine descriptor, allowing the infrastructure manager in the Workload Manager to maintain a live view of available execution resources.
+BGOs are designed to be stateless and containerized, enabling fault-resilient retries and elastic scaling.
+The Task Manager also includes demo routines for interacting with HDFS, verifying storage availability, and supporting workload validation during test cycles.
+The full engine supports both simulation (via lifecycle emulation in Docker) and deployment in production clusters, making it suitable for prototyping, benchmarking, and real-world graph analytics pipelines.

 # Requirements
 This project is built with the python programming language and uses Docker containers.
 Both of these must be installed to develop with the toolkit.